 Of course, this offer is not entirely altruistic.
 Employee engagement is more important than ever.
 The economic success of a company is closely tied to the effectiveness of the team and internal collaboration.
 What usually develops naturally in traditional offices is more difficult to foster in a remote setting.
 Colleagues are physically separated from each other and have fewer personal relationships.
 As a result, cooperation, communication and innovation suffer, which can be observed at companies such as Apple.
 Team-Workations are a great opportunity to give team members the chance to exchange ideas, work on projects together and get to know each other.
 No zoom calls and e-mail exchanges needed.

 In addition, flexibility is also very important in the War for Talents.
 According to a Work Reimagined study, half of the questioned employees would give up their job if the position did not offer the desired level of flexibility.
 So in the future, Workations will no longer just be a “nice-to-have,” but become an important incentive for attracting the best employees.
-Additionally, they allow for valuable bonding time between colleagues.
+Additionally, they allow for valuable bonding time between colleague (see also: Beginner’s guide to leading remote teams)

 Benefits of Team-Workations